-\square Health professionals at the Quality Improvement Organization ("the reviewers") will ask you, or your representative, why you believe coverage for the services should continue.
+$\square$ Health professionals at the Quality Improvement Organization ("the reviewers") will ask you, or your representative, why you believe coverage for the services should continue.
 You don't have to prepare anything in writing, but you may do so if you wish.
 The review organization will also look at your medical information, talk with your doctor, and

-□By the end of the day the reviewers tell us of your appeal, you will get the Detailed Explanation of Non-Coverage from us that explains in detail our reasons for ending our coverage for your services.
+- ☐ The review organization will also look at your medical information, talk with your doctor, and review the information that our plan has given to them. - □By the end of the day the reviewers tell us of your appeal, you will get the Detailed Explanation of Non-Coverage from us that explains in detail our reasons for ending our coverage for your services.